alb-car/dh-posts-resources/validation-tutorial/validation-tutorial.md

 A script performing all these operations is available [here](resources/run_datajudge.py).
 The `config` *dict* contains all the values that will be passed as arguments to the methods, so before executing this script, you will have to update `config` to fit your needs.

-All these metadata documents are stored by the back-end on the MonboDB instance it is configured to use.
+All these metadata documents are stored by the back-end on the *MongoDB* instance it is configured to use.
 The back-end also provides end-points to serve these documents to the UI, which we will now use to view them.

 ### UI